microsoft/pai/contrib/submit-simple-job/README.md

 ### Configure ###

-Accroding to the YAML config in [Install section](#install), there are two config fields available, in query string syntax appended to the plugin file url: (** Don't forget to do character encoding **)
+According to the YAML config in [Install section](#install), there are two config fields available, in query string syntax appended to the plugin file URL: (** Don't forget to do character encoding **)

 - `nfs` the NFS host and root directory, in `[host]:[root]` format, for example `nfs=10.0.0.1%3A%2Fusers`.
 - `auth-file` the docker registry authorization file path in HDFS, in `hdfs:[path]` format, for example `auth-file=hdfs%3A%2F%2F10.0.0.1%3A8020%2Fauth.txt`.